Snakes can be great pets too!

 Warm the tank to the correct temperature for your breed prior to putting the snake into its new environment.
 Once you have placed the snake, do not handle it excessively.
 It can take lots of time for your snake to adjust to this new environment.
 As the snake becomes more comfortable, you should be able to handle it at will.

-After your snake has become familiar and comfortable in its new home, it is critical to maintaining the habitat.
+After your snake has become familiar and comfortable in its new home, it is critical to maintain the habitat.

-Clean the terrarium once per week.
+Clean the terrarium completely at least once a month.
 Put your snake in a plastic tote with air holes in the lid.
 This will do for a temporary container.
 Make sure to snap the lid on tight to avoid escapes.

 Once you are finished with maintenance, reassemble the terrarium in the same way.
 Place everything back in its original position to make sure the snake doesn’t feel like it’s in a new environment.